 Crucially, EE also makes no mention of capping the call duration to which the unlimited minutes apply.
 Some providers begin to charge calls as being beyond the bundled minutes after a certain call duration (usually 60 minutes).
 It looks like EE doesn’t, though, which means you can conference call as much as you want, for as long as you want, without paying a penny!

 While o2 doesn’t specify any hard limits on call duration, it does allow for the possibility.
 If you look at the tariff terms for its monthly contract users, it states that it “may impose a maximum call duration limit on the calls that you make”.
 As such, it might be worth getting in touch to see if any such limit exists on your account.
 If not, you might find that after a certain time, the conference call is charged separate to your bundled minutes.

 All of Vodafone’s plans also offer unlimited minutes.
-As a result, conference call costs from a mobile on a Vodafone plan shouldn’t cost anything at all.
+As a result, Vodafone conference calls from a mobile with a mobile contract shouldn’t cost anything at all.